broadinstitute/wfl/docs/md/usage-retry.md

 and cannot yet submit a subset of a snapshot.
 So retrying any workflow from a workload snapshot will resubmit all entities from that snapshot.

+(Because of this, the optional workflow status filter is purely decorative: all sibling workflows from the same submission will be resubmitted, regardless of their status.)

 Example - a running submission from a snapshot has 500 workflows: